kriscelmer/dib-nginx/README.md

 ## Files to get copied into the image

-Place all file to get copied verbatim into the image built in subfolders of `root`, like the `root/var/www/html/index.html` here.
+Place all files to get copied verbatim into the image in subfolders of `root`, like the `root/var/www/html/index.html` here.

 ## Build the image